debianmaster/Chaitu-zelar/Documentation for Manual Setup for K3 - Airgap.md

-1. Initially take a VM or Ubuntu Machine.
+1. Initially take a VM or local Ubuntu Machine.

-2. Look into the given website **https://rancher.com/docs/k3s/latest/en/installation/airgap/#manually-deploy-images-method**.
+2. Look into the website **https://rancher.com/docs/k3s/latest/en/installation/airgap/#manually-deploy-images-method**.

-3. In that look into “**Manually Deploy Images Method** “and further scroll down to **Prepare the images directory and K3 binary**.
+3. In the website look into “**Manually Deploy Images Method** “and further scroll down to **Prepare the images directory and K3 binary**.

 4. Open the terminal in that create a directory **sudo mkdir -p /var/lib/rancher/k3s/agent/images/**